qwasi/android-sdk/README.md

 ## Interface `QwasiInterface`

 All of the methods in the Qwasi Library use a simple interface to handle success and failure callbacks to create a smooth threading experience.
 While all of the methods can accept a custom QwasiInterface object, a default one is offered in the Library as an example and for convenience.
 It should be Overloaded in order to handle your needs at any given time.
+Most Qwasi functions make use of the default QwasiInterface while performing tasks inside of the SDK.

 ## Error Handling `QwasiError`